Sebas2203/DSA/Theory/DSA/dsa.md

 Is a set of step-by-step instructions to solve a given problem or archive a specific goal.

+When exploring algorithms, we ofthen look at how much time an algorithm takes to run realtive size of the data set.
+Each algorithm has [**_time complexity_**](../Time%20Complexity/timeComplexity.md)

 # Fist Step

 <h2> Create your first algorithm!</h2>